 Removing browser extensions with Revo Uninstaller Pro 4 is a solution that combines all of the methods mentioned above.
 The Browser Extensions module displays in a convenient list all extensions that you have currently installed across all browsers on your PC.
-Browser extensions are shown in groups, based on the browser.
 Currently, Revo Uninstaller Pro 4 supports Google Chrome, Mozilla Firefox, Microsoft Internet Explorer, and Microsoft Edge.

-Usually, most browser extensions are marked as safe, but guaranteeing that all of them are is hardly achievable.
+Most browser extensions are safe, but guaranteeing that all of them are is hardly achievable.
 The solution to keep your browser secure is to keep the number of installed extensions as low as possible.
-If you are looking for a browser extension, do a bit of research before you install it, and look for the following things – Is the extension popular?
-What reviews is it getting from the user base?
-Is it developed by a well-known company?
-Usually extensions developed by Microsoft and Google are safe to use and well maintained.
-Extensions that are rarely used should not be installed, and instead should be ignored.
+If you are looking for a browser extension, do a bit of research before you install it.
+Look for the following things:

 In case that you end up with a browser extension that you don’t need or you discover that it is harmful, remove them as soon as possible with Revo Uninstaller Pro 4 or with the regular browser vendors methods.